-More than just Bluegrass and barbecue, Tennessee is making a name for itself in higher education.
+More than just Bluegrass and barbecue, online colleges in Tennessee are helping the state make a name for itself in higher education.

 Overview of Higher Education in Tennessee

 Tennessee is home to 82 degree-granting institutions, according to the NCES.
 Of those, 23 are public schools, 40 are non-profit private schools and 16 are for-profit private schools.

 The NCES shows that tuition in the state is right in line with the national average, even when attending online universities in TN.
 In-state residents can expect to pay around $10,271 to attend one of the 4-year public institutions.

 Out-of-state students will pay closer to $25,046.
 Tennesseans who are unable to find their degree at an in-state institution may benefit from a reciprocity agreement through the Southern Regional Education Board (SREB).

 The SREB is a 16-state collaboration aimed at improving higher education.
 Through the SREB, residents of participating states may pursue degrees at schools in other participating states while paying in-state tuition.